nic-sl/nic-sl/README.md

 # Nicolas Lopes

 Senior Software Engineer with 8+ years of experience building backend and cloud systems.
-Skilled in debugging complex issues, optimizing performance, and delivering reliable, customer-focused solutions.

 ---